 When the editor canvas is shown for the process model, there is a

-General>Security policy property available in the properties panel.
+Security policy property available in the properties panel.
 It is the 4th tab down:

-In the Security policy property, a dialog will pop up and the security policy model in the model repository can be referenced, or a new security policy created.
-It is also possible to specify the security policy key value directly for the property.
+In the Security policy property, a dialog will pop up and the security policy model in the model repository can be linked, or a new security policy created.
 When the security policy model is referenced, this means that for the execution of this process instance and its direct user tasks, this security policy model is used for all the permission checks.
 On a user task level, the policy can be overridden by referencing another security policy.